-4.2 Vessel Monitoring System (VMS)
+4.2 Vessel Monitoring System

-It is the concession holder's responsibility to ensure that any vessel nominated to their concession is fitted with a Vessel Monitoring System (VMS) of a category specified in the register of AFMA approved units.
-This register can be found at: https://www.afma.gov.au/list-approved-vms-units-commonwealth-fisheries-changed
+It is the concession holder's responsibility to ensure that any vessel nominated to their concession is fitted with a VMS of a category specified in the register of AFMA approved units.
+This register can be found at: Updated approved VMS units for Commonwealth fisheries | Australian Fisheries Management Authority (afma.gov.au)

-The VMS unit must remain switched on at all times including when the boat is in port or engaged in State fishing.
+The VMS unit must be switched on at all times, including when the boat is in port or engaged in State fishing.
 The concession holder must ensure the VMS is reporting correctly before going out to sea for the first time and that no interference occurs with the correct operation of the VMS unit.
 On becoming aware of a problem with the VMS functioning, the concession holder must advise AFMA as soon as practicable via: